barisfurtinalar/sql/README.md

     dm_db_index_usage_stats.user_updates DESC
 ```

-## Storage space used by table for a given database
+## Storage space used by table for a given database (Troubleshooting)
 ```
 SELECT
     t.NAME AS TableName,